kennty1/ADULT-ANALYSIS-/README.md

 | --------------------- | --------------- | ------------------------------------------- | ------------------------ | ------------------------------------- | ---------------------------- | --------------------- | ------------------------------- | ---------- | ------ | ------------------------------- | ------------------------------- | ----------------------------- | ----------------- | ---------------------------- |
 | Age of the individual | Employment type | Census weight used for population estimates | Highest formal education | Numerical encoding of education level | Marital status of the person | Type of job performed | Family status or household role | Race group | Gender | Money earned from capital gains | Money lost through capital loss | Number of hours worked weekly | Country of origin | Income class (<=50K or >50K) |
 ---
+# Analytic Questions
++ What is the total Male Adult?
++ What is the total Female Adult?
++ What is the camparison between Income and Age?
++ What is the average of capital loss by education?
++ What is the average hours per week by income
++ What is the top 10 oldest adult in the dataset?

+# Objectives
++ To identify key demographic and socioeconomic factors that influence an individual’s income level (whether they earn more than $50K per year).

++ To analyze the relationship between variables such as education, age, occupation, marital status, and work hours on income distribution.

++ To compare income levels across genders, races, and countries, highlighting patterns of inequality or imbalance.

++ To evaluate the impact of education and work experience on earning potential and economic stability.

++ To explore employment trends — determining which work classes and occupations are associated with higher income levels.

++ To build a predictive model capable of classifying individuals into income categories (≤50K or >50K) based on their demographic and professional features.

++ To provide data-driven insights and recommendations for policymakers, businesses, or individuals aiming to improve income equity and workforce planning.
 ---
 ## Tools Used
 + POWER BI